zach401/acnportal/docs/user/algorithm_guide.rst

     max_rate = self.interface.get_max_charging_rate()

-More information about the API and what resources are available are described :class:`here<Interfacesim.acnlib.Interface.Interface>`.
+More information about the API and what resources are available are described :class:`here<sim.acnlib.Interface.Interface>`.

 Examples
 --------